jakewalsh90/Terraform-Modules-Azure/azure-domain-controllers/readme.md

 ## Azure Domain Controllers / Identity Resources

+### Note, this is Work in Progress and will be expanded/updated in the future.

 The aim of this module is to provide a simple way to deploy the following elements within each required Region:

     1. A Resource Group for Identity.